biostat0903/biostat0903.github.io/_members/shiyue-tao.md

 ---

-Shiyue Tao is an undergraduated student in the Department of Biostatistics in the [School of Public Health](https://gwxy.njmu.edu.cn/) at [Nanjing Medical University](https://www.njmu.edu.cn/).
+Shiyue Tao is an undergraduate student in the Department of Biostatistics in the [School of Public Health](https://gwxy.njmu.edu.cn/) at [Nanjing Medical University](https://www.njmu.edu.cn/).